kbobryshava/Bachelor-thesis-/README.md

 I speak three languages russian, czech and english.
 As molecular biologist I work a lot with data.
 I mostly use Bash for my skripts and Geneious prime for working with NGS sequencing data.My bioinformatics skripts you can find in other repositorium "Skripts".

 Here you can find my portfolio with some tasks, that I did during my online studies for product data anaytics.
-1. Unit economics calculator (in russian): "Данные_калькулятор" and "онлайн-кинотеатр"
-2. You can also find my SQL code here https://platform.stratascratch.com/user/xeni_sunflower
+You can also find some examples of my SQL code here https://platform.stratascratch.com/user/xeni_sunflower